 22. What is the main idea of this passage?

-24. According to the passage, the deciding vote for suffrage was cast in the state of:
+24. According to the passage, Sojourner Truth is the mother of:

 25. Which of the following does this passage imply?